top of page

 Workpackage 7

 This platform provides access to connected devices for research and clinical practices within reConnect.
-It aims to offer digital tools for multimodal data collection to ensure effective diagnosis and therapeutic intervention with strict data security.
+It develops digital tools for multimodal data collection to ensure effective diagnosis and therapeutic intervention with strict data security.

 Hearing : Connected research and medicine (CoReMed, WP7)